Cook smarter

 A gentle mixing technique that preserves air in delicate batters by cutting through and turning the mixture rather than stirring.

-Folding appears in two very different parts of the kitchen: pastry (combining whipped egg whites, cream, or meringue into batters) and bread baking (building gluten structure in high-hydration doughs without kneading).
-The motion is similar in both cases, but the purpose is different.
+Folding appears in two very different parts of the kitchen.
+In pastry, you fold whipped egg whites, cream, or meringue into batters.
+In bread baking, you fold dough onto itself to build gluten structure without kneading.
+The motion looks similar, but the purpose is different.

 When to fold